-Updates from the past two weeks
+Updates from the past 2 weeks

-Updates from the past six monthsYouTube Studio
+Updates from the past 6 monthsYouTube Studio

-Note: For any updates regarding Analytics in YouTube Studio, check the Analytics section.
+Note: for any updates regarding Analytics in YouTube Studio, check the Analytics section.

 - Blur feature in YouTube Studio: We’re bringing an improved blur experience to YouTube Studio, giving you more options for face blur and custom blur.
 Learn more.

-- Studio Permissions for brand accounts: Channel Permissions in YouTube Studio are a new and easy way for you to grant other people access to your channel data, tools and features in YouTube Studio.
-Channel Permissions are now available to channels associated with a brand account.
+- Studio Permissions for Brand Accounts: Channel Permissions in YouTube Studio are a new and easy way for you to grant other people access to your channel data, tools, and features in YouTube Studio.
+Channel Permissions are now available to channels associated with a Brand Account.
 Learn more.

 - Advanced channel settings in YouTube Studio: You can now manage your advanced channel settings such as channel redirects and channel visibility directly in YouTube Studio.
 Learn more.

 - Community contributions going away soon: Starting this week, community contributions will be discontinued across all channels.
-You can still use your own captions, automatic captions and third-party tools and services.
-You have until 28 September 2020 to publish your community contributions before they're removed.
+You can still use your own captions, automatic captions, and third-party tools and services.
+You have until September 28, 2020 to publish your community contributions before they’re removed.
 Learn more.

-- Editor (limited) role in Studio Permissions: With the new editor (limited) role, you can now invite users to help manage your account in YouTube Studio without giving them access to your revenue data.
+- Editor (Limited) role in Studio Permissions: With the new Editor (Limited) role, you can now invite users to help manage your account in YouTube Studio without giving them access to your revenue data.
 Learn more.

 - Improved card experience in YouTube Studio: You can now add cards directly from the video details page and while uploading a video in YouTube Studio.
 Learn more.